León, Spain: Modern history

 In the 16th century, economic and demographic decline set in and continued until the 19th century.
 For the extent of the Early Modern period the city remained controlled by a reduced set of noble families by means of the regimientos and regidurías.

 The city population increased from 9,000 to 15,000 during the 19th century.
 The population further increased during the 20th century: 18,000 (1910), 44,000 (1940), 73,000 (1960), and 100,000 (1971).
+During the first decades of the 20th century, the city would be important as a railway center, with a significant socialist and anarchist labor movement, the city being the birthplace of Buenaventura Durruti, whose brother Manuel was killed in León during the Revolution of 1934.

 The military coup d'état that marked the beginning of the Spanish Civil War took place (and succeeded) in León on 20 July 1936, with the putschist military officers meeting little resistance.
 The Catholic Church adhered to the rebels and instrumentalised the Catholic sentiment and traditions against the Republic.
 The rebels expanded from the city to the rest of the traditionally conservative province, which remained under rebel control except a small northern part connected to Asturias, that became part of the battlefront until the fall of the North in October 1937.
 Both the Convent of San Marcos, the old Santa Ana factory and the provincial prison were nonetheless rehabilitated as mass detention camps in the city by the Francoist side.

 During the 1960s, León experienced much growth due to in-migration from the rural zones of the province.